static-startup/cppm/README.md

 ### How Do I Install & Uninstall?

-To install, cd into the source folder, then `sudo make install` To uninstall, cd into the source folder, then `sudo make uninstall`
+To install, cd into the source folder, then `sudo make install`.

+To uninstall, cd into the source folder, then `sudo make uninstall`.